 Tocil Wood is the bluebell wood on campus and enjoys protected status as a Site of Special Scientific Interest.
 This project offers a great opportunity to help preserve this ancient oak woodland.

 How to get involved

 You will receive an email from the Project Leader with a link to the online sign up for the upcoming session.
 Places are allocated on a first come first served basis.

 The project runs during terms 1 and 2 and sessions last for approx. 3 hours.

 Volunteering is flexible and it’s not a problem if you cant make every session, or need to leave a little earlier.

 You will need to wear sturdy shoes and appropriate outdoor clothing: i.e. waterproofs and warm clothes that you don’t mind getting a bit muddy!

 We have a few pairs of wellies and waterproof jackets available email email@example.com if you would like to borrow some.

-We will show you what to do and give you the appropriate safety training at the beginning of your first session.
+All volunteers are shown what to do and are given safety training at the start of each session.